zchee/golang-wiki/Modules.md

 Most often, a version control repository contains exactly one module defined in the repository root.
 (Multiple modules are supported in a single repository, but typically that would result in more work on an on-going basis than a single module per repository).

+Summarizing the relationship between repositories, modules, and packages:
+* A repository contains one or more Go modules.
+* Each module contains one or more Go packages.
+* Each package consists of one or more Go source files in a single directory.

 Modules must be semantically versioned according to [semver](https://semver.org/) in the form `v(major).(minor).(patch)`, such as  `v0.1.0` or `v1.2.3`.
 The leading `v` is required.
 If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
 Public and private module repositories and proxies are becoming available (see FAQ [below](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies)).

 ### go.mod

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of GOPATH.

-Each module contains one or more Go packages, and each package consists of one or more Go source files in a single directory.

-Most often, there is a single `go.mod` located in the repository root, but `go.mod` files can also be located elsewhere.
+Most often, there is a single go.mod located in the repository root, but go.mod files can also be located elsewhere.

 Here is an example `go.mod` file defining the module `github.com/my/thing`: